xHybred/DLSSEnhancer/README.md

 Preset F
 - No information given.
 Default preset for Ultra Perf/DLAA

+Preset J
+- Prioritizes preserving image detail.
+It is the sharpest of all presets

+Preset K
+- Prioritizes preserving image detail while still maintaining image stability.
+It is the second sharpest preset & has significantly less shimmering than J, but more ghosting at times.

 ---
 ### Game Compatibility
 A list of games tested against DLSSEnhancer can be found here: https://github.com/emoose/DLSSTweaks/wiki/Games